 Assessment criteria for the written review of another student's essay: - The review follows certain form requirements.
 It must contain objective, relevant and constructive comments.
 The student must conduct his review and critical assessment independently and professionally, in English, and within the given timeframe.
 Assessment criteria for the oral presentations of the essay and the review: - ability to formulate legal problems - ability to, within a limited timeframe and in a legally correct manner, independently and systematically argue based on the problem formulation, - ability to arrive at legal conclusions as well as communicate them.
 The language of examination is English.
 In order to pass the course, students must achieve all intended learning outcomes.
 Students who receive a failing grade on a regular examination will have the opportunity retake the examination.
 A student who has received a passing grade on an examination may not retake the examination to attain a higher grade.
 A student who has failed the same examination twice is entitled to have another examiner appointed, unless there are special reasons to the contrary.
-The final course grade is set using the following scale: Pass with Distinction (AB), Pass with Credit (BA), Pass (B) or Fail (U).
-Students are, upon request, entitled to receive grades according to a seven-point scale.
-The request should be made by the student before the examination as determined by the Department of Law.
-The grade according to the seven-point scale is then valid instead of the regular grade.
-Passing grades according to the seven-point scale are: A (Excellent), B (Very Good), C (Good), D (Satisfactory) and E (Adequate).
+The final grade in the course is set using the following seven-point scale: A (Excellent), B (Very Good), C (Good), D (Satisfactory) and E (Adequate).
 Failing grades are Fx (Inadequate) or F (Totally Inadequate).
 A student with a certificate of special pedagogical support issued by Stockholm University has the right to alternative/accommodated forms of examination in accordance with the certificate.
 Misc Completed compulsory assignments are valid for two years.
 This also applies to students who drop the course during the early course withdrawal period.
 A student has the right - for a period of two years after registration - to invoke the course requirements contained in the course syllabus applicable at the time the student first registered for the course.
 After two years, the compulsory requirements of the most recently revised syllabus will apply.
 Entry into force These provisions will apply as of 3 September 2018.
 Required reading Course literature is to be approved by the Head of the Department of Law.
 For more information about course literature, see the course website and course description.
 The reading list is to be available at least two months prior to course starts.